 Instruction in the program is based on engineering practices currently in use.
 Instructors, who volunteer their time, are drawn from professionals recognized in their field of expertise to present practical rather theoretical information.

-The subject matter will include both technical and administrative areas such as municipal budgeting, traffic engineering, roadway design, pavement management, stormwater management, sanitary sewer operations, water system operations, municipal land use, public contracts law, personnel practices, data management and inftrastructure maintenance.
+The subject matter will include both technical and administrative areas such as municipal budgeting, traffic engineering, roadway design, pavement management, stormwater management, sanitary sewer operations, water system operations, municipal land use, public contracts law, personnel practices, data management and infrastructure maintenance.
 These topics may be altered depending upon speaker availability and class interest.